keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

  sum(kube_pod_container_resource_limits{node='{{.nodename}}'}) - sum(kube_node_status_capacity{node='{{.nodename}}'})
 ```

-at runtime the metrics operator will try to substitute everything in `{{. }}` format with a key-value pair in the
+at runtime the metrics operator will try to substitute everything in `{{.VariableName }}` format with a key-value pair in the
 Analysis resource,
 so in this case the query would become: